-You might have noticed that we’re on a bit of an AI journey at 3 Sided Cube.
+You might have noticed that, as your friendly neighbourhood software developers, we’re on a bit of an Artificial Intelligence (AI) journey at 3 Sided Cube.
 And by bit, I mean, we are DEEP into our AI era, hard at work at HQ experimenting and tinkering with different applications to ensure we aren’t here to merely participate, but forever innovate.

 I’m Joel Dolling, Project Manager extraordinaire at 3SC and here to contribute to your AI regularly scheduled programming.
 As a PM, I’m already seeing an uptake on certain AI applications, but today, I wanted to dive into a comical/concerning trend I’m seeing with “AI Washing”.